 Despite covering all of creation as under the creative power of Christ, Paul narrows down our attention.
 He says, “whether thrones or dominions or rulers or authorities…” Matthew Henry makes the comment, “He speaks here as if there were several orders of angels: Whether thrones, or dominions, or principalities, or powers, which must signify either different degrees of excellence or different offices and employment.”

 The Colossian church was infiltrated by angel worship.
 Rather than worshiping Christ people began exalting the angels.
 It is amazing to see how even today many cults will diminish Christ to the position of an angel while exalting angels.
-The Jehovah’s Witnesses believe Christ is Michael the Archangel and the Mormons call Him the brother of Satan.
+The Jehovah’s Witnesses believe Jesus is Michael the Archangel while the Mormons say He is the brother of Satan.
 This is grossly heretical.

 The Holy Spirit is inspiring Paul to polemicize this idolatrous practice by making something abundantly clear: Christ is the Creator and Lord of the angels.
 They exist for Him.
 He is by right of being the Creator more worthy of worship.
 It is Christ who created the archangel Michael, it is Christ who created Satan.
 They exist to glorify Him.
 Paul ends this section by making it clear, no matter how high and wonderful any created thing might be it only exists to serve the Son.
 Thus all thing made by Him are made for His pleasure.

-“All things are created by him and for him.
 Being created by him, they were created for him; being made by his power, they were made according to his pleasure and for his praise.
-He is the end, as well as the cause of all things.”
+He is the end, as well as the cause of all things.Matthew Henry Bible Commentary, Colossians 1

 Do not have lofty thoughts of yourself, you exist to glorify Christ and for nothing else.
 You will inevitably glorify Christ.
 You will either bring Him glory by displaying His grace poured out on repentant sinners or you make know the glory of His righteous wrath poured out on the wicked in the eternal fires of hell.